iamudyavar/iamudyavar/README.md

   Testing the scalability of machine learning workflows by leveraging the distributed processing power of Apache Spark.

 ### 🌐 **Full-Stack Applications**
-Here are some exciting full-stack applications that integrate AI and modern web technologies:

 - [**AI-Powered Web Accessibility Enhancer with RAG and Disability Simulation**](https://github.com/iamudyavar/AccessAI)
-  A cutting-edge tool leveraging generative AI and Retrieval-Augmented Generation (RAG) to improve web accessibility, complete with a disability simulator (AWS Breaking Barriers Hackathon).
+  An application leveraging generative AI and Retrieval-Augmented Generation (RAG) to improve web accessibility, complete with a disability simulator (AWS Breaking Barriers Hackathon).

 - [**LLM-Powered Healthcare Assistant with Predictive Analytics**](https://github.com/KhromeM/meddy)
   A healthcare assistant built with a large language model (LLM), designed to provide predictive health analytics and intelligent responses.